JoaoLopesF/SerialDebug/README.md

   as ESP-IDF, Android, iOS, etc.
   In these, each call generates a formatted output line.

+  Note: this is not for low memory boards as Arquino UNO

 - Have __auto__ function name and simple __profiler__

   A simple debug: